 Candidates should be advanced doctoral students with at least two years of supervised clinical experience.
 Candidates should have completed preliminary course work including counseling skills, theories, ethics, and diversity issues.
 We also encourage potential candidates to consider the potential for multiple relationships.
 Please review our statement on multiple relationships for more information.

-The application deadline for the advanced doctoral externship is February 1, 2021.
-Application materials can be faxed to 410-617-2001 or emailed to Kourtney Bennet, PhD, Assistant Director for Training, at firstname.lastname@example.org.
+We will accept applications on a rolling basis until February 22, 2021.
+Application materials can be faxed to 410-617-2001 or emailed to Kourtney Bennett, PhD, Assistant Director for Training, at email@example.com.

 Application for this Advanced Externship requires the following completed documents: